 - UG.C5.1 Academic Misconduct is deemed to cover all deliberate attempt(s) to gain an unfair advantage in assessments.
 This includes cheating, plagiarism, unauthorised collusion or any other deliberate attempt to gain an unfair advantage in summatively assessed work.
 Summative assessment includes all forms of written work (including in-class tests), e-assessments, presentations, demonstrations, viva voces, recognition of prior learning portfolios and all forms of examination. - UG.C5.2 It is the responsibility of the Programme Leader to provide students with clear guidance and instruction early in the programme, on the appropriate preparation for and presentation of work, including writing and citation requirements.
 This guidance must clearly indicate that all types of academic misconduct are considered to be serious.
-The guidance must also indicate the consequence of, and penalties associated with, academic misconduct (see UG.C5.5.7). - UG.C5.3 It is the responsibility of the student to take reasonable precautions to guard against unauthorised access by others to his/her work, however stored in whatever format, both before and after assessment.
+The guidance must also indicate the consequence of, and penalties associated with, academic misconduct (see UG.C5.5.7). - UG.C5.3 It is the responsibility of the student to take reasonable precautions to guard against unauthorised access by others to their work, however stored in whatever format, both before and after assessment.

-UG.C5.4.1 Cheating includes:

-- (i) any form of communication with, or copying from, any other source during an examination; - (ii) communicating during an examination with any person other than an authorised member of staff;

-- (iii) introducing any written, printed or other material into an examination (including electronically stored information) other than that specified in the rubric of the examination paper; - (iv) gaining access to unauthorised material in any way during or before an assessment; - (v) the unauthorised use of mobile phones or any other communication device during an assessment or examination; - (vi) the submission of false claims of previously gained qualifications, research or experience in order to gain credit for prior learning; - (vii) the falsification of research data, the presentation of another's data as one's own, and any other forms of misrepresentation in order to gain advantage; - (viii) the submission of work for assessment that has already been submitted as all or part of the assessment for another module without the prior knowledge and consent of the Module Leader for the subsequent assessments; - (ix) the submission of material purchased or commissioned from a third party, such as an essay-writing service, as one's own. - UG.C5.4.2 Plagiarism is defined as the representation of the work, artefacts or designs, written or otherwise, of any other person, from any source whatsoever, as the student's own.
-Examples of plagiarism may be as follows: - the verbatim copying of another's work without clear identification and acknowledgement including the downloading of materials from the Internet without proper referencing of materials; - the paraphrasing of another's work by simply changing a few words or altering the order of presentation, without clear identification and acknowledgement; - (iii) the unidentified and unacknowledged quotation of phrases from another's work; - (iv) the deliberate and detailed presentation of another's concept as one's own.
+- UG.C5.4.1 Cheating includes: - (i) any form of communication with, or copying from, any other source during an in-person examination; - (ii) communicating during an in-person examination with any person other than an authorised member of staff; - (iii) introducing any written, printed or other material into an examination (including electronically stored information) other than that specified in the rubric of the examination paper; - (iv) gaining access to unauthorised material in any way during or before an assessment; - (v) the unauthorised use of mobile phones or any other communication device during an assessment or examination; - (vi) the submission of false claims of previously gained qualifications, research or experience in order to gain credit for prior learning; - (vii) the falsification of research data, the presentation of another's data as one's own, and any other forms of misrepresentation in order to gain advantage; - (viii) the submission of work for assessment that has already been submitted as all or part of the assessment for another module without the prior knowledge and consent of the Module Leader for the subsequent assessments; - (ix) the submission of material purchased or commissioned from a third party, such as an essay-writing service, as one's own; - (x) the submission of material that has been created using artificial intelligence (AI) software, without the prior knowledge and consent of the Module Leader. - UG.C5.4.2 Plagiarism is defined as the representation of the work, artefacts or designs, written or otherwise, of any other person, from any source whatsoever, as the student's own.
+Examples of plagiarism may be as follows: - the verbatim copying of another's work without clear identification and acknowledgement including the downloading of materials from the Internet without proper referencing of materials;

+- the paraphrasing of another's work by simply changing a few words or altering the order of presentation, without clear identification and acknowledgement; - (iii) the unidentified and unacknowledged quotation of phrases from another's work; - (iv) the deliberate and detailed presentation of another's concept as one's own.

-UG.C5.4.3 Collusion Includes:
+UG.C5.4.3 Collusion includes: